Explore “naturally fun” Northwest Arkansas

 Our region in the Ozarks is the perfect mix of nature’s sights and urban delights.
 Explore our distinctive downtowns, visit a contemporary art museum, or paddle, float and fish our lakes, rivers and streams.
 From bountiful farmers markets, colorful street festivals, and award-winning High South cuisine, to the annual Bentonville Film Festival, Razorback sports, and a street art movement that is re-defining the region, Northwest Arkansas has it all.

-No visit is complete with experiencing the world-class Crystal Bridges Museum of American Art in Bentonville, with its rotating exhibitions, permanent collection of American art masterworks and 120-acre woodland site with miles of art and walking trails.
-In 2021, Crystal Bridges will host major temporary art exhibitions, including Crafting America, Feb.
-6 – May 31; Crystal Bridges: The First Decade, July 10 – Sept.
-27; In American Waters, Nov.
-6 – Jan.
-31, 2022; and Cross Pollination: Heade, Cole, Church, and Our Contemporary Moment, Nov.
-20 – March 21, 2022.
+No visit is complete without experiencing the world-class Crystal Bridges Museum of American Art in Bentonville, with its rotating exhibitions, permanent collection of American art masterworks and 120-acre woodland site with miles of art and walking trails.
+For upcoming exhibitions, visit Crystal Bridges' website to plan your visit.

-Fayetteville, named a Bike City by the UCI world cycling organization, will host a World Cup cyclocross competition in 2021.
-The third annual Fayettecross will bring Olympic hopefuls and spectators to the newly built Centennial Bike Park on Oct.
-13, 2021.
+Fayetteville, named a Bike City by the UCI world cycling organization, hosted a World Cup cyclocross competition in 2021.
 In addition, cities across the region boast premier cycling trails and amenities, such as the Railyard Bike Park in Rogers, Little Sugar Trails in Bella Vista, Lake Leatherwood downhill runs in Eureka Springs and Fitzgerald Mountain trails in Springdale, among others.